Monday, 22 April 2024

 § In the chapter "Discovering Tut," the author provides a vivid account of the investigation of king Tutankhamun’s grave by the team of investigators that were archaeologists, scientists and historians who tried to know the cause of sudden death of young king, Tutankhamun.

 § At 6 pm on 5th January, 2005, the world's most famous mummy was taken out from its tomb.
 As the mummy of King Tut was being put into the scanner for performing a CT scan, heavy winds started blowing, the weather had been bad all day and the night and sky was covered by dark clouds.
 The CT scan was done to unearth the mysteries of untimely death of this young King who died more than 3300 years ago.
 King Tut's tomb lies 26 feet underground in the ancient Egyptian cemetery known as the ‘Valley of the Kings’.
 Tourists from around the world came to visit the tomb to pay their respects.
 They gazed at the murals on the walls of the burial chamber and looked at King Tut's gilded face on the lid of his outer coffin.
 The visitors were curious and thoughtful.
-Some feared the pharaoh's curse would befall those who disturbed him.
+Some feared the pharaoh's curse would fall on those who disturbed him.

 § Howard Carter, a British archaeologist discovered King Tut's tomb in 1922 after years of futile searching.
 Its contents remain the richest royal collection ever found.
 There were dazzling works of art in gold and people's everyday things such as board games, a bronze razor, cases of food, clothes, wine, etc. that he would need in the life after death.
 Zahi Hawass, Secretary General of Egypt's Supreme Council of Antiquities, explained that the mummy was in a very bad condition because of what Howard Carter did to it.